-- 75. The maximum exposures of total fund assets to any one "concentration eligible" GRE or sovereign government-guaranteed entity rated 'AA-' or higher is 33% for 'AAAm', 50% for 'AAm', 67% for 'Am', 75% for 'BBBm', and more than 75% for 'BBm'.
+80. The maximum exposures of total fund assets to any one "concentration eligible" GRE or sovereign government-guaranteed entity rated 'AA-' or higher by S&P Global Ratings is 33% for 'AAAm', 50% for 'AAm', 67% for 'Am', 75% for 'BBBm', and more than 75% for 'BBm'.
 GRE or government-guaranteed investments rated 'AA' or higher with final maturities of 30 days or less are excluded from these limits.
-For an instrument whose obligor is a 'AA-' rated GRE, with a tenor of 30 days or less, "excluded from these limits" means that instead of applying row 25 in tables 1 and 9, for GRE exposure, we apply row 15 (i.e., the limits for 'AA-' sovereigns). - 76.
-The maximum exposure to investments guaranteed by GREs related to two or more governments (i.e., World Bank) is 5%.
+For an instrument whose obligor is a 'AA-' rated GRE, with a tenor of 30 days or less, "excluded from these limits" means that instead of applying row 25 in tables 1 and 9, for GRE exposure, we apply row 15 (i.e., the limits for 'AA-' sovereigns).
+We view "concentration eligible" GRE and sovereign government-guaranteed exposures as substantial to our rating, and hence we consider only ratings from S&P Global Ratings for this part of our analysis.

+81. The maximum exposure to investments guaranteed by GREs related to two or more governments (i.e., World Bank) is 5%.